Saminakausar/scRNAseq_KNIME/ReadMe.md

 > input data files (matrix, barcodes, and genes) to create a Seurat
 > object.

-                 **Note:** The description of each input parameters node can be seen on the side

-                        description window of the scRNAseq_KNIME workflow within KNIME workbench.\
-                      To visualizethe description of each node, first select the relevant node and then    \
+                 **Note:** <ins> The description of each input parameters node can be seen on the side description window of the scRNAseq_KNIME workflow within KNIME workbench.
+To visualizethe description of each node, first select the relevant node and then see their description.</ins>
-                      see their description.

 ![](./media/image8.png)

-Figure 8:  ** **Input Parameters (1)
+Figure 8:  **Input Parameters (1)**

-> **" Input Parameters (QC filters users defined values)" (2)
-> description:**
 >
-> This input parameters node requires quality control filters that need
-> to process the given dataset.
-Description of the available filters is
-> given below.
-By default provided values   can be changed according to
-> datasets under analysis.
 >
-> It is suggested to visualize QC plots with default values before
-> setting and applying the altered values for QC filters (Figure 9).
 >
+>
+> **"Input Parameters (QC filters users defined values)" (2) description:**
+> This input parameters node requires quality control filters that need to process the given dataset.
+Description of the available filters is given below.
+By default provided values   can be changed according to datasets under analysis.
+It is suggested to visualize QC plots with default values before setting and applying the altered values for QC filters (Figure 9).
+>
 > **Min cut off nFeature_RNA (filter cells that have unique feature
 > counts less than users defined cut off):**
+> By default scRNAseq_KNIME workflow filters cells expressing less than 200 nFeature_RNA (genes) or  cells that have unique feature counts less than 200 or users defined cutoff.
 >
-> By default scRNAseq_KNIME workflow filters cells expressing less than
-> 200 nFeature_RNA (genes) or  cells that have unique feature counts
-> less than 200 or users defined cutoff.
->
->
->
 > **Max cut off (% mitochondrial counts):**
+> By default scRNAseq_KNIME workflow filters cells that have \>5% mitochondrial counts.
 >
-> By default scRNAseq_KNIME workflow filters cells that have \>5%
-> mitochondrial counts.
->
 > **Max cutoff nFeature_RNA (filter cells that have unique feature
 > higher than users defined cut off):**
+> By default scRNAseq_KNIME workflow filter cells expressing less than 200 nFeature_RNA (genes) or cells that have unique feature counts higher than 2500 or users defined cutoff.
 >
-> By default scRNAseq_KNIME workflow filter cells expressing less than
-> 200 nFeature_RNA (genes) or cells that have unique feature counts
-> higher than 2500 or users defined cutoff.
->
 > **Max cut off (% ribosomal counts):**
->
 > Choose an appropriate value according to data

-                 **Note:** The description of each Input parameters node can be seen on the side

-                           description window of the scRNAseq_KNIME workflow within KNIME

-                           Workbench.
-To see the description please first select the relevant node

->    and then visualize their description.
+                  **Note:** <ins> The description of each input parameters node can be seen on the side description window of the scRNAseq_KNIME workflow within KNIME workbench.
+To visualizethe description of each node, first select the relevant node and then see their description.</ins>

-**         **

 > ![](./media/image9.png)
 >